 All the biggest stars of the 1980’s perform at Wembley, including Michael Jackson, Madonna, Simply Red, Tina Turner.

 Nelson Mandela Attends Charity Concert.
 Throughout the 90s Wembley continued to host global names including Oasis, Blur, Take That, The Spice Girls and Michael Jackson.

-Wembley Arena, now renamed The SSE Arena, Wembley was refurbished by Quintain at a cost of £34m and its entrance turned around to open onto a new square facing the Stadium, creating an attractive new public space.
+Wembley Arena, now renamed OVO Arena Wembley was refurbished by Quintain at a cost of £34m and its entrance turned around to open onto a new square facing the Stadium, creating an attractive new public space.
 Depeche Mode performed the first concert in the refurbished Arena to a sell-out crowd.

 The old stadium was demolished by the FA in 2003 and reopened with a new landmark arch in 2007.